-Jo joined Moorfields Eye Hospital in July 2015 as director of strategy and business development and led their recent work to refresh their five year strategy, ‘Vision of Excellence’.
+Jo joined Moorfields Eye Hospital in July 2015 as director of strategy and business development and led the refresh of their five year strategy ‘Vision of Excellence’.

 Jo’s responsibilities include strategy development, capital investment and development, annual planning, business development, marketing and communications, external relations, and corporate and social responsibility.

 Lee-Ann trained as a neuroscientist and held postdoctoral positions in the United States and at Oxford.
 Having left academia for scientific administration, she was latterly director of biomedical grants and career policy at the Academy of Medical Sciences.

 She is also an external assessor for the European Association of Research Managers and Administrators.

 Louisa Wickham: grants committee